-For the period ended August 31, 2022, the Company incurred \$204,073 (2021 - \$15,146) in exploration and evaluation expenditures on its other properties, which includes the Erongo Gold Project.
+For the year ended November 30, 2022, the Company incurred \$209,510 (2021 - \$45,509) in exploration and evaluation expenditures on its other properties, which includes the Erongo Gold Project.
+The Company is evaluating all potential options on its gold licenses including additional exploration expenditures, seeking a joint venture partner and divesture.